exedox/doge/README.md

 > Everything runs in Docker, no dependency needed (except Docker)

-> ~~Code will be always up to date with latest commits from doge and nut~~ This is a test docker, so none of this is going to be maintained since this is based off an old commmit of nut.
+> ~~Code will be always up to date with latest commits from doge and nut~~

+> This is a test docker, so none of this is going to be maintained since this is based off an old commmit of nut.

+> Be sure to restart your docker when you add stuff, else doge/nut won't see the new files in your folders.

 ### **PSA : make sure to have a keys.txt ready and placed where you will run the `docker run` command**